What it is

 =======================================================================

-Three parts: custom skills, daily workflow teaching, handover.
+Three parts: custom skills, habits that compound, handover.

 ### Part 7a: Suggest personalized skills

-3-5 suggestions based on the user's profile.
-For each, explain in
+suggestions based on the user's profile.
+For each, explain in plain

 Researchers / academics: